bmcdavid/Renderings/readme.md

 * Renderings.UmbracoCms
 * DotNetStarter.Extensions.WebApi
+* DotNetStarter.Extensions.Mvc
 * DotNetStarter.DryIoc or DotnetStarter.StructureMap (either one is fine)
+  * **NOTE** The container package dependencies may need to be updated to resolve issues.

 Create a custom global.asax class inheriting from **Umbraco.Web.UmbracoApplication** and in the constructor execute DotNetStarter.ApplicationContext.Startup.